CSCfi/csc-user-guide/docs/support/faq/i-cannot-login.md

 ssh -Q mac
 ```

-Please note that all the `*-etm` variants is disallowed by the SSH servers on the CSC supercomputers
+Please note that all the `*-etm` variants are disallowed by the SSH servers on the CSC supercomputers
 for the time being, due to a newly discovered security weakness in them from December 2023,
 called "Terrapin".
 If you use an unsupported algorithm, the server will tell you: